mbradle/wnutils/doc/source/read_tutorial.rst

     ...     print(isotope, ':', 'Z =', n[isotope]['z'], 'A =', n[isotope]['a'])
     ...

-Partition function data are stored in two :obj:`numpy.array`.
+Partition function data for the nuclei are stored in two :obj:`numpy.array` objects.
 The first array, with key `t9`, gives the temperature points (in billions of k) at which the partition function is evaluated.
 The second array, with key `partf`, gives the partition function `G` evaluated at each of the temperature points.
-To see how this works, try printing out the partition function for one for one of the iron isotopes, say, fe56.
+To see how this works, try printing out the partition function for one of the iron isotopes, say, fe56.
 Begin by extracting the data for the iron isotopes by typing::